Ircama/sim800l-gsm-module/firmware/README.md

 If the port is negative (e.g., -24), the software reads the current firmware version, resets the device and exits without performing the upgrade.

+If `<format>` is 'S', format FAT and also disable netlight at the end of the upgrade.

 If `<format>` is 'T', a dry-run procedure is executed testing port communication and GPIO reset, with output similar to the following (for `./mtkdownload /dev/serial0 .../ROM_VIVA T ...`):

 ```